mendonk/mizu-website/src/data/home.md

 redactSensitive: "Redact sensitive data using regular expressions"
 youCanFilter: "You can filter free text from the body of messages with text/plain content-type with -r"
 examples: "Examples:"
-useMultiple': "Use multiple -r to simultaneously filter multiple patterns:"
+useMultiple: "Use multiple -r to simultaneously filter multiple patterns:"
 ---

 Some data